-The Address Confidentiality Program (ACP) helps individuals attempting to escape from actual or exempts or excuses an individual from providing phone numbers, emergency contact information, email addresses, or any other information required by clients.
+The Office of the Secretary of the State confirms that nothing in the ACP Law (RCW 40.24) exempts or excuses an individual from providing phone numbers, emergency contact information, email addresses, or any other information required by clients.
 The laws governing the ACP apply only to state and local government agencies and only to a person's home, work and/or school addresses.
 The intent of the ACP is to ensure that victims enrolled in the ACP can access government services like everyone else but without having to place their address in the view of the public.